 Currency – Cambodian Riel & US Dollar

-£1 = 5850 Riel | $1.44
+£1 = 5000 Riel | $1.21

-€1 = 4610 Riel | $1.13
+€1 = 4400 Riel | $1.07

-US$1 = 4067 Riel
+US$1 = 4100 Riel

-The US Dollar is widely used in Cambodia to the point that chances are you will pay for most things including hostels and meals in Dollars and certainly most tourist/traveller orientated businesses quote prices in Dollars, although many now also highlight the cost in Riels.
-It is common to pay in dollars and receive change in riels, which are used for buying smaller items.
+The US Dollar is widely used in Cambodia and the best currency to take to the country.
+Travellers normally pay for most things, including hostels and meals, in Dollars and most tourist/traveller orientated businesses quote prices in Dollars, although many now also highlight the cost in Riels.
+It is common to pay in Dollars and receive change in Riels which you can use for buying smaller items.
 ATM’s are plentiful in the main cities and tourist towns and dispense dollars.